Samuel-Maddock/federated-boosted-dp-trees/README.md

 ## Replication Instructions

-As mentioned above all plots and figures from the main paper and appendix can be replicated from the .csv files by running the appropriate methods in `paper_plotter.py`

 As all experiments in the paper are repeated over 15 iterations they are usually too slow to replicate within a reasonable amount of time.
-Instead, to roughly replicate an experiment from scratch additional code is provided in `experiments/replication_experiments` and in particular the `experiment_replicator.py` file
+Instead, to approximately replicate an experiment from scratch additional code is provided in `experiments/replication_experiments`

-This contains an `ExperimentReplicator` class with a `replicate(figure_num)` method.
 Most replication experiments have been designed to run on the Credit 1 dataset in ~30 minutes depending on the device.
 Most run on a single test-train seed over 3 iterations.

 The `experiments/replication_experiments` folder already contains data and replication figures for all 6 figures presented in the main paper.
 You can also generate appendix figures by changing the dataset that is passed to `ExperimentReplicator.replicate`